 For additional information on the background of post and beam architect Rand Soellner and his heritage in this field, please click on the hotlink in this sentence.
 For information about Mr’s Soellner’s timber frame background, please click on these words: timber frame architects.
 For data about Rand Soellner’s designs in steep environments, please click on: mountain homes architect.

-social media tags: post and beam architects, timber frame architect, custom home designers, Cashiers architects, Highlands designers, Asheville, brevard, Lake Toxaway, Glenville, Etowah, Rocky Mountain post and beam architecture, Atlanta, mansion, cottage, luxury residential, log home, castle, San Mateo, San Antonio, milan, Italy, houston, rome, dallas, paris, chicago, florence, desitn, panama city, las vegas.
+tags: post and beam, timber frame, custom home designers, Cashiers, Highlands designers, Asheville, brevard, Lake Toxaway, Glenville, Etowah, Rocky Mountain post and beam architecture, Atlanta, mansion, cottage, luxury residential, log home, castle, houston, dallas, panama city, las vegas.

 resources and links: